The Purple Parade: The Purple Parade 2018

 The Purple Parade 2018 was held on 27 October at the Fountain of Wealth in Suntec City, attracting 10,000 participants and 200 organisations.
 Among them include Minister for Trade and Industry Chan Chun Sing.
 In addition, a record 26 buildings and bridges were lighted up in purple from 15 to 28 October, including places outside the city centre.

 The Purple Parade 2019

 The Purple Parade 2019 was held on 2 November at the Fountain of Wealth in Suntec City, attracting 10,000 participants and 200 organisations.
 Among them include Deputy Prime Minister of Singapore Heng Swee Keat.
 For the first time, dialogues were organised between members of the special needs community and the general public to share their stories.
 It is hoped that this initiative will promote inclusion.
 In addition, about 30 buildings and bridges across Singapore were lighted up from 26 October to 10 November.

 The Purple Parade 2020

 Due to the COVID-19 pandemic, the Purple Parade was held virtually on 31 October via Facebook with Minister for Education Lawrence Wong and Minister for Social and Family Development Masagos Zulkifli.
 This is the first digital event with a concert.

+The Purple Parade 2022

+The Purple Parade 2022 was held on 27 October at the Fountain of Wealth in Suntec City, attracting 10,000 participants and 200 organisations.
+Among them include Prime Minister Lee Hsien Loong.

+The Purple Parade 2023

+The Purple Parade 2023 was held on 4 November at the Fountain of Wealth in Suntec City, attracting 13,000 participants and 200 organisations.
+Among them include Deputy Prime Minister Lawrence Wong.

+The Purple Parade 2024

+The Purple Parade 2024 was held on 12 October at the Fountain of Wealth in Suntec City, attracting 15,000 participants and 200 organisations.
+Among them include Minister for National Development and Minister-in-charge of Social Services Integration Desmond Lee.
+During the parade, Rachel Ong as a Chairperson of Purple Parade Limited and Member of Parliament of West Coast GRC speaks about S$4 million grant from Temasek Foundation to benefit people with disabilities aged 18 and above.

+The Purple Parade 2025

+The Purple Parade 2025 was held on 25 October at the Fountain of Wealth in Suntec City, attracting over 15,000 participants.
+Among them Central Singapore District Mayor Denise Phua, Tanjong Pagar MP Rachel Ong, Prime Minister of Singapore Lawrence Wong, and people from over 280 organizations.